8 Best Foods for Your Sperm

 Lean Beef Short Ribs

 If you're looking to beef things up downstairs, barbecue up some lean short ribs.
 According to the USDA, they contain the highest zinc content among meats.
 A 7 oz serving contains almost 25 mg, or 227% of your RDA!
 When choosing beef, always opt for grass fed.
 It contains fewer toxins and is naturally leaner than the usual stuff you find in the supermarket.

 Because They're: High in Folic Acid

 A deficiency in folic acid can cause an increase in sperm with chromosomal abnormalities.
 When it comes to increasing your intake of the nutrient, black-eyed peas are a no-brainer.
 A half-cup serving contains 208 µg of folic acid, more than half your RDA.
-Bonus: Although called a pea, they’re actually legumes, which have proven weight-loss benefits.
-Legumes are one of the 29 Best-Ever Proteins for Weight Loss; add them to your diet several times a week.
+Bonus: Although called a pea, they're actually legumes, which have proven weight-loss benefits.
+Legumes are one of the best proteins for weight loss; add them to your diet several times a week.